visualopsholdings/tinylogo/README.md

 ### 18 Jun 2023
 - Arguments don't need : in TO X AA now.
 More work following along with the UCB manual.

+### 26 Jun 2023
+- Get working for non AVR arduinos like the esp32 modules.